lulixing2024-cell/Homework2/prompts.md

 ```

 **What changed and why:**
 The phrase "If there are multiple answers, list all of them" was added to the Answer field after testing on the quadratic equation image (x² - 8x + 15 = 0), where Revision 1 returned only `x = 5` and omitted `x = 3`.
-The fix was minimal and targeted — no other instructions were altered to avoid regression.
+The fix was minimal and targeted and no other instructions were altered to avoid regression.

 **What improved, stayed the same, or got worse:**
 The model now correctly returns both roots for multi-solution problems.
 JSON structure and LaTeX formatting remained consistent with Revision 1.
-One limitation that persists is language consistency — when the image contains Hindi or Chinese text (as in Example 3), the model occasionally returns the explanation in the source language rather than English, which may affect readability in a mixed-language evaluation dataset.
+One limitation that persists is language consistency.
+When the image contains Hindi or Chinese text (as in Example 3), the model occasionally returns the explanation in the source language rather than English, which may affect readability in a mixed-language evaluation dataset.